pannareeb/BMA-PDAC-Model/README.md

 5. The output of drugging tests (no drug (N), single HIF1A inhibition (S), and double HIF1A/HIF2A inhibition (D)) from BMA in .csv file with 20 steps.
   - Run-01: the output when using the final connected completely boolean networks (file 1.)
   - Run-03: the output when usign the final connected boolean networks with all phenotype nodes of PCC and PSC being set to range from 0-3 (file 2.)

+6. The model development and the result intepretation report

+This is the project as part of MSc Systems Biology course at University of Cambridge, and contributed by Aadam Basrai, Kishen Joshi, Pannaree Boonyuen & Tunyang Xie.